 □ FAFSA PREVIEW FORM (These are all the questions that you will be required to fill out when you log in to FAFSA.
 Also, a Spanish version is available for your parents in the “Parents” tab.)

 □ FAFSA STEP-BY-STEP GUIDE (This document explains what the questions are, what they mean, and guides you through the whole FAFSA Application process.
-If you need further help or information, get in contact with Ms. Reyna.)
+If you need further help or information, get in contact with our counselor.)

 Texas Application for State Financial Aid (TAFSA) is for non-citizens who may be eligible to be classified as a Texas resident for tuition purposes.

 □ TAFSA APPLICATION (This application is for non-citizens who will be applying for state aid.
-If you need help or assistance, please see Ms. Reyna.)
+If you need help or assistance, please see our counselor.)

 □ SPECIAL NOTE: You must apply for the DREAM.US Scholarship.
 This scholarship helps you with your finances since non-citzens do not qualify for federald aid.
 The Dream.US Scholarship fills the gap that state aid does not cover.

 □ 2020-2021 MADLEF SCHOLARSHIP GUIDE (The vast majority of scholarships are for U.S. citizens or Permanent Residents, but here is a scholarship guide for scholarships that are available to non-citizens.)

 Below are the links that you will need to apply for your university/college admissions, FSA ID, FAFSA, etc. Other links are included that might be of use to you when you are applying for college during your senior year.
-Feel free to look through all the information to get a better sense of the application process as you prepare to embark for college.
+Feel free to look through the information to get a better sense of the application process as you prepare to embark for college.